VOTING IN 2020 U.S. ELECTIONS

 2. Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 Most states allow you to confirm your ballot delivery online.

 3. Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
-If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail, professional courier service, or through Embassy Luxembourg’s diplomatic pouch.
+The COVID-19 information on the FVAP website outlines which states allow for return of ballots via mail, email, or fax.
+If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail (subject to possible international mail disruptions), professional courier service like DHL or FEDEX, or through Embassy Luxembourg’s diplomatic pouch.

 Researching the Candidates and Issues: Online Resources.
 Go to the FVAP links page for helpful resources to aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
 You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (firstname.lastname@example.org).
 FVAP also shares Voting Alerts via Facebook (@DODFVAP), Twitter (@FVAP), and Instagram (@fvapgov).